polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/zero-to-hero/index.md

 The **Zero To Hero Tutorials** provide developers with a step-by-step guide to building, testing, and deploying custom pallets and runtimes using the Polkadot SDK.
 These tutorials are designed to help you gain hands-on experience and understand the core concepts necessary to create efficient and scalable blockchains.

+!!! tip
+    Start with the "Set Up a Template" guide to get the most from this section.
+As you complete each guide, look for "Where to Go Next" to move to the following guide in the series.

 ## In This Section

 :::INSERT_IN_THIS_SECTION:::